Rhizomatica/hermes-net/trx_v2-userland/README.md

 # Userland For HERMES Radio Transceiver Version 2

-This repository contains the userland utils for the sBitx v2 radio for the HERMES system.
+This repository contains the userland utils for the sBitx v2 radio for the HERMES system, which contains all the sBitx's control code, and also the audio I/O management, which address the radio I/O and loopback devices I/O.

 ## Compile And Install